Georgia Wage & Hour Attorneys

 Unfortunately, many employees find themselves subjected to an employer’s decision to disregard these parameters and ultimately violate the law.

-If you believe you have been wronged in the workplace and wish to explore your legal options, a Georgia wage and hour lawyer at Employment and Consumer Law Group is prepared to offer the advice and guidance you seek.
+If you believe you have been wronged in the workplace and wish to explore your legal options, a Georgia wage and hour lawyer at Employment and Commerce Law Group is prepared to offer the advice and guidance you seek.

 Fundamentals of Wage and Hour Disputes